seece/SpriteBatchRender/README.md

 ## Usage

-Set your camera (called `Camera`) to track an object placed at the origo.
-The "front" direction is the same as Blender's front view, so in other words your model should face to the negative y direction.

-> To point the camera towards an object, you can select the camera, add a Track To constraint to it (constraints can be added in the Constraints tab), choose the object in the Target field, -Z in the To field, and Y in the Up field.

-Place your camera to the distance and height you'd like it to render the object from.
+Create an Empty and make the models to be rotated its children.
+This can be done by selecting all the objects, picking the parent Empty object last and pressing <kbd>Ctrl</kbd>+<kbd>P</kbd>.

-See `Sprite Batch Rendering` section of the `Render`-tab for controls.
+Then set the correct settings from the `Sprite Batch Rendering` section of the `Render`-tab for controls.
 You can see the rendering status messages in the system console (Window > Toggle System Console).
 Click **Render Batch** to begin rendering.

 Note: **the rendering process can't be canceled** once started, so make sure your `Frame Range` and image resolution are correct.

 ### Example .blend file
-[http://www.lofibucket.com/blender/monkeeh.blend](http://www.lofibucket.com/blender/monkeeh.blend) is an example how to set up the scene for sprite rendering.
+[http://www.lofibucket.com/blender/suzanne2.blend](http://www.lofibucket.com/blender/suzanne2.blend) is an example how to set up the scene for sprite rendering.

 The setup is the following:
-* Camera is set to track the Suzanne mesh
-* Camera projection is set to projection mode
+* Camera projection is set to orthographic mode
 * Scene render size is set to 128x128
-* Frame range has been set to 1-1
+* Frame range has been set to 0-0
+* Sky color is set tot transparent.

 ### Path format